essykings/python-datetime/README.md

 print(date_obj)
 ```

-The result will be:
+The result is:
 ```sh
 2019-10-17 00:00:00
 ```

 ### Examples of string to datetime object with strptime
-Suppose we have a datetime string represented as ‘10/17/19 15:02:34’ and we woud like to convert in to a datetime object.
+Suppose you have a datetime string represented as ‘10/17/19 15:02:34’, and you would like to convert into a datetime object.

 ```python
 from datetime import datetime